Nonparametric Estimation of Repeated Densities with Heterogeneous Sample Sizes: Real Data Applications

-As illustrated in right panels of \autoref{fig:mimic.subpop}, the proposed density estimates produced sensible results given small test samples, which were smoother than the estimates given by KDE and avoided sudden multiple modes.
-For example, for male aneurysm ruptured patients with only 27 observations (bottom right subpanel of \autoref{fig:mimic.subpop}), KDE under-smoothed severely and produced three suspiciously narrow modes, while all three of our estimates agreed on a single mode.
-For the male morbid obesity patients, the BLUP and MAP estimates were shrunk towards the population and settled on flatter curves with modes shifted to relative older age compared to MLE.
+As illustrated in right panels of \autoref{fig:mimic.subpop}, the proposed density estimates produced sensible results given small test samples, which were smoother than the estimates given by KDE and avoided multiple spurious modes.

 The modes of variation in the density functions obtained by varying each of the first three natural parameters of $\h\calP_K$ are shown in the left panels of \autoref{fig:mimic.shrink.mov}.
 The first three modes of variations correspond to a shift in the age distribution towards the old, the elderly, and the middle age, respectively.
 This suggests the existence of latent disease characteristics that affect the age profiles of different conditions.